mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 _Bring a gel or some form of calories._

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **70 minutes**

 I had a bit of a restless sleep last night; weird because I am in a bit of paridise here on Pender Island.
 I am off to a relaxing slow start to the day.

+It is a climb out of Otter Bay to the flattest section of road that I have seen on the Island and by taking it easy, it should be about 20 minutes to get there.
+The road is a main thoroughfare and has no shoulder but there was a grass strip (probably the original roadbed) that could serve as my runways for the 30 second strides.
+Doing the workout on that surface could have been likened to running XC.

 <!---->
 ## THURSDAY OCT 08